Cold and Broke

 It wasn’t that much.
 Another reminder, that a month’s worth of freelance checks would come in pretty freakin’ handy right about now.

-Staying positive, I thumbed ahead to the movie listings.
-I didn’t want to go all the way downtown, so I focused more proximate venues on the North side:
+Trying to stay positive, I thumbed ahead to the movie listings.
+I didn’t want to go all the way downtown, so I focused more proximate venues:

 - The Music Box